Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 Configuring a Default App

-When both Microsoft Office Online and Google Workspace integrations have been added to the domain, a domain admin can configure one of the integrations to be the default app for editing.
+When both Microsoft 365 on the web and Google Workspace integrations have been added to the domain, a domain admin can configure one of the integrations to be the default app for editing.

 • Navigate to Apps and Integrations.